Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Missing Student Policy

-The Rhodes College missing student policy relates to students who reside in on-campus student housing.
-Rhodes College will report to the appropriate contract person and to the Memphis Police Department any student who has been determined to be missing from campus for 24 hours or more.
+The Rhodes College missing student policy is directed toward students who reside in on-campus student housing.
+Rhodes College will report to the students appropriate contact person and to the Memphis Police Department any student who has been determined to be missing.

-If any member of the Rhodes community believes that a student who lives in on-campus housing has been missing from campus for at least 24 hours, one of the individuals or organizations on the list below should be contacted.
+If any member of the Rhodes community believes that a student who lives in on-campus housing is missing from campus, one of the individuals or organizations on the list below should be contacted:

 • Director of Residence Life